 Whether spine surgery involves a minimally invasive procedure with smaller incisions or traditional open surgery with a larger incision to access the affected area, the surgical site will need to be taken care of properly as tissues heal.
-While spine surgeons take every possible precaution during an operation, it’s still important to be mindful of what’s going on with your wound as you recover and prepare to start your rehab process after back surgery.
+While spine surgeons take every possible precaution during an operation, it’s still important to be mindful of what’s going on with your wound as you recover and prepare to start your rehab process after spine surgery.
 Los Angeles back doctors suggest keeping the following tips in mind as you care for your surgical site.

 Properly Clean the Surgical Site

 Initially, you may be told not to shower or to avoid getting the wound wet.
 However, it’s still important to keep the wound site clean.
 This is normally accomplished by using a sterile wipe to gently dab the surgical area when the dressing is changed.
 Also, gently dab away any drainage from the wound site before applying a new dressing.

 You’ll be told to change the gauze or surgical dressing that covers your wound.
 This is usually done once or twice a day.
 Your doctor will let you know the specific frequency.
 You may be able to do this with a mirror behind you, but it’s better to seek help from a friend or family member if possible.
 Each time you change your dressing you should: